 Grades are posted online at the end of each term.
 Students receiving an Incomplete in any subject must meet with their instructor to discuss satisfactory arrangements to fulfill course requirements.
 Course assignments for an Incompletes must be completed within four (4) weeks of the beginning of the next term.
-Exceptions to this policy must be approved by the Dean of the Graduate School.
+Exceptions to this policy must be approved by the Associate Vice Chancellor of Academic Affairs for Graduate Education.
 Failure to complete the work within this four-week time period will, without administrative approval, result in a failing grade.